 Release Your Inner Kid at Belmont Park

-Belmont Park is the subdued version of the Santa Cruz Beach Boardwalk, it even includes an old wooden roller coaster like my hometown’s park.
+A Mission Beach amusement park, Belmont Park is the subdued version of the Santa Cruz Beach Boardwalk, it even includes an old wooden roller coaster like my hometown’s park.

 Even though it’s a small amusement park, Belmont is reminiscent of a summer fair and has a few unique rides to enjoy for a day of thrills for all ages.